-Alice in Wonderland
+Find Alice in Wonderland

 We found Alice!
 But we did have to wait for ages for the small children/ monkeys to stop climbing on it.

-The Metropolitan Museum
+Visit The Metropolitan Museum

 The Met is huge and needs at least half a day to explore!
 Entry is by donation, for an adult the suggested donation is $25 or $12 for a student.
 We paid $20 for both of us, as we were only going to be in there for 2 hours as we didn’t have much time.
 Our reason for going in there was to have a quick look around a few of the exhibitions and have a drink on the rooftop bar.
-With views of Central Park and the Upper East Side.
-It seemed like the perfect rest stop before walking back to the park.
+With views of Central Park and the Upper East Side. it’s the perfect rest stop before walking back to the park.

 Top Tip: You don’t want to rush Central Park and it’s huge so make sure you give yourself plenty of time.
 Take a full day to walk up the East side.
 Visit The Met and then walk down the West Side so you cover as much as you can.

-We then took a stroll back down the West side of the park and jumped on the subway down to 10th and 14th (West Side) to walk The Highline.
+once you are done, stroll back down the West side of the park and jumped on the subway down to 10th and 14th (West Side) to walk The Highline.

-This is another one of those things that I have wanted to do for ages but just not had the chance.
 The Highline is free to visit and offers a public garden space with stunning views of the city from above.
 A disused railway track, built above the city in 1934 as part of a transport improvement project, it runs 1.5 miles from St Johns Park up to 34th Street.

-The train line stopped being used in the 80’s and although it was almost demolished some local residents objected and fought against the demolition requesting that it was used as a public space instead.
+The train line stopped being used in the ’80s and although it was almost demolished some local residents objected and fought against the demolition requesting that it was used as a public space instead.
 The first section was opened in 2009 with the last section opening in 2014.